mehulagg/gitlab/doc/ci/docker/using_docker_build.md

 docker push my-registry:5000/my-image
 ```

-To run Docker commands in a `.gitlab-ci.yml` file, you must configure
+To run Docker commands in your CI/CD jobs, you must configure
 GitLab Runner to enable `docker` support.

 ## Enable Docker commands in your CI/CD jobs